shoemker/MaskedHabbit/README.md

 	<li>HTML: The page is, of course, rendered in HTML.</li>
 	<li>CSS: The HTML is styled with CSS.
   <li>Images are stored on AWS</li>
+  <li>Google Maps show where the tasks are located</li>
+  <li>Google Geocode to translate address into latitude and longitude for map</li>
 </ol>
 <br>
 <h2>Features</h2>